 The clusters can only be accessed from a computer connected to a university network, either directly (cable or Wi-Fi), or through a gateway or through a VPN.
 They must be accessed though a secure shell (SSH).
 More information here.

-ULiège members should install and use the preconfigured "Pulse Secure" VPN client software.
+ULiège members should install and use the preconfigured "BIG-IP Edge Client" VPN client software.
 On Linux, you can also install the "openconnect" software with your prefered package manager and use it with: ''sudo openconnect --juniper -u sNNNNN vpn.gw.ulg.ac.be.
 On a Mac, "openconnect" can also be easily installed with homebrew.

 To start working, you will need to write a submission script describing the resources you need and the operations you want to perform, and submit that script to the resource manager/job scheduler.
 The one installed on the CÉCI clusters is named Slurm.
 Find more information on how to do that here.

 NIC4 is ideally suited for massively parallel jobs (MPI, several dozens of cores) with many communications and/or a lot of (parallel) disk I/O operations.

 Accordingly, the default queue is configured to allow jobs of maximum 3 days.
 If your job takes longer, increase the degree of parallelism, or implement checkpointing, a mechanism that allows stopping a computation moment and restart it at a later time (more on this here and here).
 The maximum number of cores per user is currently set to 288 (these settings are indicative only, and may change depending on the load on the cluster).